Fatality at the Gahcho Kué Mine

 TSX: MPVD and OTC: MPVDF

 TORONTO and NEW YORK, Sept.
-2, 2022 /PRNewswire/ - Mountain Province Diamonds Inc. ("Mountain Province", the "Company") MPVD MPVDF is saddened to announce a fatal incident at the Gahcho Kué Mine.
+2, 2022 /CNW/ - Mountain Province Diamonds Inc. ("Mountain Province", the "Company") MPVD MPVDF is saddened to announce a fatal incident at the Gahcho Kué Mine.

 STATEMENT FROM DE BEERS GROUP: